 INVASIVE PLANTS

-Invasive plants are species intentionally or accidentally introduced by human activity into a region in which they did not evolve and that cause harm to natural resources, economic activity or humans.
+Invasive plants are species intentionally or accidentally introduced by human activity into a region in which they did not evolve and cause harm to natural resources. economic activity or humans (Virginia Department of Conservation And Recreation).

+The Threat: